-5 Common Habits That Could Be Affecting Your Weight
+5 Sneaky Habits That Could Be Affecting Your Weight

 So you’re hitting the gym regularly throughout the week, stopped drinking those caramel Frappucinos in the morning and even ditched those late night runs for ice cream, but for some reason, you still can’t seem to shed some of those extra pounds.
-So what gives?
+What gives?

 It could be that some of your daily habits are the culprit.
 Here are five common habits that could be slowing your calorie burn and tips on how you can rev up your metabolic rate in no time.

 - Too Little Protein.
 If you’re not incorporating enough protein in your diet, then you’re missing out on an important dietary component, as protein-rich foods require more calories to digest and assimilate.
 Plus, protein is key for building calorie-burning muscle mass.
 Aim for 0.75 to 1 gram of protein per pound of your goal body weight.

 - Focusing Only on Cardio.
 Sure, cardio is important in maintaining a healthy lifestyle, but if it’s the only form of exercise you’re doing, then you’re missing out by not building up muscle.
 Muscle burns as much as 50 calories per pound daily, compared with an estimated 2-3 calories per pound of body fat.
 Incorporate strength training into your regular workout routine through activities such as weight lifting, training with resistance bands, Pilates reformer, boot camp and Body Pump.